szabolcs-cs/polycurve/README.md

 ![3ʳᵈ order curve with differing closeness](fit.svg)

-It also supports a curve of any dimensionality.
+It also supports a curve of any dimension, specified through `Y`.

-Performs weighted polynomial regression around each output point to produce the next point on a curve.
-The weights are Gaussian weights, the standard deviation σ can be used to control the closeness of the fit.
+Performs weighted polynomial regression around each output point to produce a point on a curve.
+The weights are Gaussian weights, the standard deviation `σ` can be used to control the closeness of fit.

-## Complexity

-The code is unoptimised.
-Each of $M$ output points is produced using a convolution with an $M$-wide kernel and a $2×2$ matrix inverse, resulting in $\text{O}(NM)$ complexity (where $N$ is the number of inputs). $\text{O}(N+M)$ is possible with optimisations.

 ## Details

-For each output point $p$ the following computation is performed:
+For each output point $p$ we compute:

 $$ p = x_q(XᵀX)⁻¹XᵀY $$

-where the moment matrices $XᵀX$ and $XᵀY$ were both produced as a Gaussian weighted average of moments from the output point's neighbourhood (neighbourhood within the data array).
+where the moment matrices $XᵀX$ and $XᵀY$ were both produced as a Gaussian weighted average of moments from $p$'s neighbourhood within the input data.

-$x_q$ is a vector of 2 elements used to compute a point of the curve at the given coordinates. $x_q=\{1,t\}$ where $t$ is the coordinate along the curve, typically from the $[0,1]$ interval.
+The query vector $x_q$ is a vector of $N$ elements used to compute a point of the curve at the given coordinates. $x_q=\{1,t\}$ where $t$ is the coordinate along the curve, typically from the $[0,1]$ interval.

-$X$ has 2 dimensions, a constant 1 and a coordinate on a curve ranging from 0 to 1.
-For example for 6 output points on the curve:
+$X$ has $N+1$ dimensions for an $N$ᵗʰ order polynomial curve.
+For example for 6 input points and a 1ˢᵗ order curve $X$ is by default:

 $$
 X = \begin{bmatrix}